 All Ken Ensemble Paks and the larger Fashion Paks were illustrated on the reverse.
 Apart from a slight alteration to the written information on reverse during 1962, these designs remained the same until the introduction of Ken’s Buddy Allan in 1964.
 Booklets were always included, even with the smallest Fashion Pak item, and obviously varied according to year.

-In 1964 the outfits were packaged in a new box featuring Allan on the reverse (see section 1965 The Outfits, bottom of page), but the earliest packed outfits for 1964 still came in the original packaging, shown below.
+In 1964 the Ensemble Paks were packaged in a new box featuring Allan on the reverse (see section 1965 The Outfits, bottom of page), but the earliest packed outfits for 1964 still came in the original packaging, shown below.

 THE KEN LABEL